 This scholarship was established by the Alumni Association in honor of Sally Cooper, Class of ‘59.
 Sally taught at Charity Hospital School of Nursing for many years and, in 1980, became Director of the School of Nursing.
 She was the first Director who was also a Charity graduate.
 Sally led the school through the merger of Charity Hospital School of Nursing with Delgado Community College, creating the Charity School of Nursing of today.
 Sally is remembered for her leadership and dedication to the school, its students, faculty and staff.
 She was also an active member of our Alumni Association for many years.

-Carolyn Schwarz Myers Pin Award: Natashia Swan
+Carolyn Schwarz Myers Pin Award: Heather Ney

 Mrs. Myers was an energetic volunteer for her community who served as the president of the St. Dominic’s Mother's Club, as a Liturgical and Eucharistic minister and was on the board of the Friends Alliance of the Mentally Ill.
 She received the Order of St. Louis medallion from Archbishop Phillip Hannan in 1986.
-She also raised nine children, and instilled the value of education in all of them.
+She raised nine children, and instilled the value of education in all of them.
 She was the mother of Charity School of Nursing Dean Dr. Cheryl Myers.